 The course prepares you for both the technical and managerial aspects of high performance sport.
 Build specialised skills in sport science, performance analysis and strength and conditioning; and complement these skills by boosting your management capabilities through studies in leadership, culture development and continuous improvement.
 These management skills don’t just make you more employable, they give you a recipe for team success and allow you to develop your support staff, as well as your athletes.

-The curriculum is underpinned by science and research – just one of the reasons why Deakin has been the number one sport science school in Australia for three years running*.
+The curriculum is underpinned by science and research – just one of the reasons why Deakin has been the number one sport science school in Australia for four years running*.
 You’ll graduate with the ability to critically evaluate and apply research to make confident, evidence-based decisions in your role.
 Better still, you’ll have direct access to academics with expertise in a broad range of sport science fields.
 This includes specialist researchers within Deakin’s multidisciplinary Centre for Sport Research (CSR) and Institute for Physical Activity and Nutrition (IPAN).
 Draw on their professional experiences when solving complex sport science problems and leverage their industry connections to start forming your own.

 The course is made up of eight of the 10 units from Deakin’s Master of Applied Sport Science.
 After completing the course, you may choose to further enhance your qualifications by continuing on to the Master of Applied Sport Science, with only two further units to complete.